How to Do Taxes if You Live and Work in 2 Different States

 In most cases, your “home” state will allow you to claim a tax credit on your resident tax form for the taxes that you paid to your “work” state.

 You’ll also need to file a nonresident tax return if you have non-employment income from a state that is not your “home” state.
-Non-employment income includes:
+Non-employment income includes, but may not be limited to:

-- Income that comes from your role as a partner in an LLC, partnership or S-corporation
+- Income that comes from your role as a partner or officer in an LLC, partnership or S-corporation

 - Income from services that you performed within another state